 Grief is the thing with feathers

 Originally written as a novel by Max Porter, Grief is the thing with feathers has recently been converted into a stage play.
-Performed in the Black Box Theatre in Galway in April of this year, the play shows a father and his two small boys mourning the death of their wife and mother.
+Recently performed in the Black Box Theatre in Galway, the play shows a father and his two small boys mourning the death of their wife and mother.
 It's fast-paced and intense; not only a gripping read but a gripping watch too.

 A Grief Observed